Omar-Mahdi-Rafi/Weather-Teller/README.md

 # Weather-Teller

 ## Getting Started

-e
-First step is to open CLI and set the directory to the project folder location on local drivee
+First step is to open CLI and set the directory to the project folder location on local drive

 Server `Path: \Weather-Teller>`